olukayodepaul/productMicroService/src/main/java/doc/db.md

 region VARCHAR(100),                                     -- Region or specific area (e.g., Europe, West Africa, etc.) customs_fees DECIMAL(10, 2) DEFAULT 0.00,                -- Customs or import fees if applicable
 handling_time VARCHAR(50),                               -- Time required to process the order before shipping (e.g., 1-2 days)
-cross_border BOOLEAN DEFAULT FALSE,                      -- Indicates if this is a cross-border/international shipping method created_at TIMESTAMP DEFAULT CURRENT_TIMESTAMP,          -- Timestamp when shipping details were added FOREIGN KEY (product_id) REFERENCES products(id)         -- Relationship: One-to-Many (a product can have multiple shipping options)
+cross_border VARCHAR(30),                                -- Indicates if this is a cross-border/international/local shipping method
+is_active BOOLEAN DEFAULT TRUE,                          -- Status of the product (active or inactive) updated_at TIMESTAMP DEFAULT CURRENT_TIMESTAMP,          -- Timestamp when the product was last updated created_at TIMESTAMP DEFAULT CURRENT_TIMESTAMP,          -- Timestamp when shipping details were added FOREIGN KEY (product_id) REFERENCES products(id)         -- Relationship: One-to-Many (a product can have multiple shipping options)
 );